-Public sector pay: Government recommends 3.5% rise for nurses and teachers
+Government recommends 3.5% pay rise for nurses and other workers

 The government has recommended offering millions of public sector workers below inflation pay increases.

-Judges, police officers, teachers, nurses doctors and dentists across England and Wales will be offered a 3.5% pay increase under proposals.
+Judges, police officers, teachers, nurses doctors and dentists in England will be offered a 3.5% pay increase under proposals.

-The recommendations will now be considered by independent Pay Review Bodies.
+The recommendations will now be considered by independent pay review bodies.

 Public sector workers are holding strike action after rejecting last years pay deal.